Skip to Main Content

 Please Note:

-Heidi Loveland is a native of St. George, Utah.
-A graduate of Weber State University, she has worked as a wildland firefighter with the Bureau of Land Management and Forest Service.
-She loves traveling the world and has visited every continent except Antarctica.
-She is passionate about the outdoors, and loves yoga and kayaking with her German Shepard.
+Heidi Loveland is a native of St. George, Utah, and a graduate of both Utah Tech University and Weber State University.
+She spent several years working as a wildland firefighter and sawyer with the Bureau of Land Management and the U.S. Forest Service.
+She also worked as an adventure concierge and leader, heading hiking, biking, and kayaking trips throughout the surrounding area.
+An avid traveler, Heidi has visited every continent except Antarctica.
+She enjoys sourdough baking, practicing yoga, and hiking or kayaking with her dog.

 Activity Level